Schapagain/cafe-rio/readme.md

 A [cafeteria solution](https://cafe-rio.netlify.app).

 We worked on this project as a part of a hackathon.
 The theme was to build an application that helps office employees order food from their cafeteria.
-We added things, and redesigned here and there, even after the program ended, as we learnt new techniques in web developmt.
+We added things, and redesigned here and there, even after the program ended, as we learnt new techniques in web development.

 ## Guide to the API Endpoints